axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md

 | Type:    | yes|no |
 | Default: | no     |

-*Description:* By default, when connecting to an Elasticsearch cluster, {{% productparam "abbrev" %}} checks the state of the cluster.
-If the primary shards of the cluster are not active, {{% productparam "abbrev" %}} will not send messages, but wait for them to become active.
+*Description:* By default, when connecting to an Elasticsearch cluster, {{% param "product.abbrev" %}} checks the state of the cluster.
+If the primary shards of the cluster are not active, {{% param "product.abbrev" %}} will not send messages, but wait for them to become active.
 To disable this health check and send the messages to Elasticsearch anyway, use the **skip-cluster-health-check(yes)** option in your configuration.

 ## template() {#elasticsearch2-option-elasticsearch2-template}